 The current system utilizes keycard door controllers located throughout the building.
 These controllers "read" keycards to gain building access.
-As systems or security demands change, this system will require additional upgrades and replacement, including integration with new and existing technologies, such as cameras and multi-factor authentication.
-In the 2023-2024 budget, funds will need to be allocated for a comprehensive needs assessment to be conducted on all City facilities.
-A single system will need to be implemented for access and control of all City-owned buildings.
+As systems or security demands change, this system will require additional upgrades and replacement, including integration with new and existing technologies, such as cameras and multifactor authentication.